PRIZES to win! PROMOTIONS

 Publisher's Status: Active

-J B MANHEIM is Professor Emeritus at The George Washington University, where he developed the world's first degree-granting program inpolitical communication and was later founding director of the School of Media & Public Affairs.
-In 1995 he was named Professor of the Yearfor the District of Columbia.
+JB Manheim is Professor Emeritus at The George Washington University, where he developed the world's first degree-granting program in political communication and was later founding director of the School of Media & Public Affairs.
+In 1995 he was named Professor of the Year for the District of Columbia.
 He learned his love of baseball watching Dizzy Dean on the Game of the Week and huddling with his grandfather for warmth on July nights at The Mistake By The Lake, AKA, Cleveland Municipal Stadium, and renewed it when the National Pastime finally returned to the Nation's Capital.
-He is a member of SABR (Society for American Baseball Research) and the Internet Baseball Writers Association of America.
-LAWRENCE KNORR is a lifelong baseball fan and member of SABR.
-He has written or co-authored several baseball books and numerous other histories and biographies.
-Lawrence graduated from Wilson College with a BA in Business and Economics with a minor in History.
-He earned an MBA from Penn State, focusing on finance and operations.
-He has completed all course work and comprehensive exams at Liberty University and is now working on his dissertation required for a Ph.D. in History.
-Lawrence has had a long career in information technology and has been an entrepreneur and executive.
-He is the founder and CEO of Sunbury Press, Inc., the trade publisher.
-You can listen to Lawrence's podcast, The Sunbury Press Books Show on the BookSpeak Network.
+Lawrence Knorr has authored or co-authored over 30 books, mostly on history or biography.
+He is a member of the Society for American Baseball Research (SABR), the Sons of the American Revolution, and numerous other historical organizations.
+He enjoys most writing about the formerly famous and his beloved Pennsylvania Dutch culture.
+He is a lifetime Penn State alum and holds a Ph.D. in History from Liberty University.

 Reviews for What's In Ted's Wallet?: The Newly Revealed T206 Baseball Card Collection of Thomas Edison's Youngest Son